bravotango/Work-Day-Scheduler/README.md

 # Work Day Scheduler

 This work day scheduler is a calendar application that allows a user to save events for each hour of the day.
-This app runs in the browser and feature dynamically updated HTML and CSS powered by jQuery & Moment.js libraries.
+This app runs in the browser and feature dynamically updated HTML & CSS powered by jQuery & Moment.js libraries.

 This application is fully responsive and leverages BootstrapCSS for the grid and contextual backgrounds used to convey past, present, and future time blocks, by applying "bg-secondary", "bg-info", and "bg-success" respectively.